n4nidhinchandran/songbird/readme.md

 ...
 ```

-We then remove the created and modified date from the form.
+We then remove the created and modified date from the form as these fields should not be editable.

 ```
 # src/Songbird/NestablePageBundle/Form/PageType.php